yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/alert-monitor/_index.md

 linkTitle: Alert and monitor universes
 description: Use Yugabyte Platform to alert and monitor.
 image: /images/section_icons/deploy/enterprise.png
-headcontent: Use Yugabyte Platform to alert and monitor.
+headcontent: Use Yugabyte Platform to alert and monitor YugabyteDB universes.
 menu:
   latest:
     identifier: alert-and-monitor